adpio/bitnotes/README.md

 python manage.py runserver
 ```
 ##Extra config
 If you want to send mail you have to create config for flask-mail.
-Create "config" folder in the project dir and 2 files: \_\_init\_\_.py security.py and email.py.
+Create "config" folder in the project dir and 4 files:
+- \_\_init\_\_.py
+- security.py
+- email.py
+- debug.py

 Edit email.py to:
 ```python
 MAIL_SERVER = 'smtp.gmail.com'